 You will be advised to have soft foods for the initial few days after the braces are placed or adjusted to minimize the pain from chewing.
 A list of foods to have or not to have will be provided to you by the dentist.

 Your mouth will become accustomed to the braces in about a month, after which you will not experience any soreness.

-The biggest change you will notice is your overcrowded teeth will gradually begin to move in the place.
+The biggest change you will notice is your overcrowded teeth will gradually begin to move in place.
 However, you must also adopt a new daily oral care routine after the placements.
-You can prevent cavities and stain on the surfaces of your teeth by learning new ways to brush and floss, which you will be recommended to do multiple times every day.
+You can prevent cavities and stains on the surfaces of your teeth by learning new ways to brush and floss, which you will be recommended to do multiple times every day.